Getting started with JavaScript and TypeScript

 start

-script and select Run 'start'.The application output is shown in the console:
+script and select Run 'start'.The application output will be shown in the console:

-Prettier is a tool to format .js, .ts, .css, .less, .scss, .vue, and .json code.
-With JetBrains Fleet, you can format selected code fragments as well as entire files.
+Prettier is a formatting tool for .js, .ts, .css, .less, .scss, .vue, and .json files.
+In JetBrains Fleet, you can use Prettier to format selected code fragments or entire files.